jacomyal/conrad.js/README.md

 #### Monitoring

 There are two features dedicated to monitor what is happening in *conrad*.
-First, the method `conrad.getStats()` returns some interesting stats about jobs that wait, run or are ended:
+First, the method `conrad.getStats()` returns an array of jobs, with every data stored about them (average time per job, number of times the job has been executed yet, etc...):

 ```javascript
 // Getting all done jobs: